addzey/addzey.dev/content/rhcsa.md

 Add a user to group "wheel": `usermod -aG wheel username`
 You can now run things as superuser/root by using "sudo" in front of the commands: `sudo reboot`

-Grant superuser access only for specific commands: `visduo /etc/sudoers`
+Grant superuser access only for specific commands: `visudo /etc/sudoers`
 Add the following line to the sudoers file: `username ALL=(root) /bin/ping`
 The above will allow the user to execute "/bin/ping" as root